 What about Hiking Backpack Baby Carriers?

-- Rain cover – a good rain cover will help keep your baby warm and dry if you get caught hiking in the rain with a baby.
-They pack small enough so you can just leave it in your backpack carrier for when you need it.
+- Rain cover: A good rain cover will help keep your baby warm and dry if you get caught hiking in the rain.
+The rain covers pack small enough so you can just leave it in your backpack carrier for the times when you need it.

-- Added storage – if you are front carrying your baby while hiking, then it’s easy enough to carry extra baby hiking essentials on your back.
-If you happen to be hiking on your own and you have your baby on your back then you are left to figure out how to carry your baby’s diapers, wipes, etc. Backpack carriers will often have a storage compartment that’s perfect for carrying an extra layer and other essentials.
+- Added storage: If you are front carrying your baby while hiking, then it’s easy enough to carry extra baby hiking essentials on your back.
+If you happen to be hiking on your own and you have your baby on your back then you are left to figure out how to carry diapers, wipes, etc. Backpack carriers will often have a storage compartment that’s perfect for carrying an extra layer and other baby hiking essentials.

-- Room for a water bladder – in addition to the storage compartment, often you’ll find a spot for a water bladder.
+- Room for a water bladder: In addition to the storage compartment, often you’ll find a spot for a water bladder.
 This is a much better alternative to carrying water bottles since your water is much more accessible.
+I found that once our babies learned to drink from our water bladders, they found it so much fun that they’d want to drink water all the time.
+It was an easy way to keep them entertained and hydrated.

-- Travel with a baby backpack carrier – while we didn’t purchase our backpack carrier specifically for travel, we found it to be a must-have baby and toddler travel product for us.
-We even used it to travel with a baby in cities where the cobblestone was difficult to maneuver with a stroller.
+- Travel with a baby backpack carrier: While we didn’t purchase our backpack carriers specifically for travel, we found them to be a must-have baby and toddler travel product for us.
+We even used it to travel with a baby in Europe where the cobblestone was difficult to maneuver with a stroller.

 Best Baby Carriers for Hiking

-From our many years of hiking with newborns, babies, toddlers and preschoolers, plus experience using several different carriers over the years, these are our recommended baby carriers for hiking.
+Based on our many years of experience hiking with newborns, babies, toddlers and preschoolers, with experience using several different carriers over the years, these are our recommended hiking baby carriers:

 Baby K'tan Original Baby Wrap Carrier

-The Baby K’tan is an all around great first carrier for newborns.
+The Baby K’tan is an all around great baby carrier for hiking with newborns.
 It’s comfortable for both mom and baby plus it keeps your infant snuggled in close.
 It’s design gets you all the benefits of a wrap but without the added complication.
 It’s made of machine washable 100% cotton, for the perfect cozy fit around baby.

-We often used a Baby K’tan for hiking with an infant, especially when our Ergo Baby Carrier with an infant insert was too warm.
+We often used a Baby K’tan wrap carrier for hiking with an infant, especially when our Ergo Baby Carrier with an infant insert was too warm.

-The only downside to this carrier is that it’s size specific, so you may not be able to share it with your husband unless you are similar sizes.
+The only downside to this carrier is that it’s size specific, so you may not be able to share it with your partner unless you are similar sizes.

 If you are looking for a wrap that you can both use while hiking during that newborn stage, the Boba Wrap is very highly rated one size fits all wrap.